munificent/craftinginterpreters/book/methods-and-initializers.md

 ```

 Pretty fancy for a C program that would fit on an old <span
-name="floppy">floppy</span> disc.
+name="floppy">floppy</span> disk.

 <aside name="floppy">

-I acknowledge that "floppy disc" may no longer be a useful size reference for
+I acknowledge that "floppy disk" may no longer be a useful size reference for
 current generations of programmers.
 Maybe I should have said "a few tweets" or
 something.